 If you know how to use enchanted books in Minecraft, you will love villagers with the librarian job in Minecraft.
 They are one of the easiest ways to get enchanted books in the game.
 But that’s not all.
 You can also get bookshelves, lanterns, glass blocks, clocks, compasses, and even name tags from them.
-Their job site block is the lectern, which is only useful in multiplayer mode.
+Their job site block is the lectern, which is useful in multiplayer mode and as a redstone component.
 It enables you to place books on it so that multiple players can read it at the same time.

 10. Mason or Stone Mason